 We have well promoted and easily understood systems in place so that our children feel confident to knowing their concerns will be treated seriously.
+Through whole school assemblies, PSHEe, Children's Safeguarding Board and Trusted Adult Poster.

 All victims are reassured that they are being taken seriously, regardless of how long it has taken them to come forward, and that they will be supported and kept safe.
 Abuse that occurs online or outside of the school or college will not be downplayed and will be treated equally seriously.
 A victim should never be given the impression that they are creating a problem by reporting sexual violence or sexual harassment.
 Nor should a victim ever be made to feel ashamed for making a report.
 We will ensure that children know that the law is in place to protect them rather than criminalise them, and we will be explained in such a way that avoids alarming or distressing them.